-Five artists collaborate with UMCG staff on participatory, care-focused art projects
+Five artists collaborated with UMCG staff on participatory, care-focused art projects

-The pilot is an initiative of Arts in Health Groningen (AiHG) in collaboration with UMCG and theatre company PeerGroup.
+The pilot was initiated by Arts in Health Groningen (AiHG) in collaboration with UMCG and theatre company Peergroup.

-Arts in Health is a growing field in which trained artists use creative methods to contribute to the wellbeing of healthcare workers and patients, and to promote healthy living.
+In the growing field of Arts in Health, trained artists use creative methods to support the wellbeing of healthcare workers, patients, and to promote healthy living.
 Arts in Health does not replace care, but supports it.

-This pilot focuses on healthcare staff, in response to the pressures of modern healthcare—workload, technological focus, and compassion fatigue—the projects aim to create space for connection, inspiration, and to develop meaning in the work environment.
+This pilot focused on supporting the wellbeing of UMCG staff.
+In response to the growing pressures on healthcare staff—high workload, burnout, and compassion fatigue—the projects created space for connection, inspiration, and rediscovering meaning in work.

 Five artists, five departments

-Throughout both phases, the artists, programme makers, coordinator, and researchers have met regularly in a learning community.
-These sessions provided space for reflection, peer support, and shared learning.
-At the same time, researchers were collecting and analyzing data to evaluate the pilot's process and impact.
+Throughout the pilot, artists, programme makers, the coordinator and researchers met regularly in a learning community.
+These sessions provided space for reflection, exchange and mutual support.

-Adrenaline can be experienced at the UMCG from 25 February to 22 March.
-Tickets are now available.
+Adrenaline can be visited at the UMCG from February 25 to March 22, 2026.

 Pilot Team

-The pilot is led by programme makers Kirsten Krans & Dirk Bruinsma, researcher and trainer Ferdinand Lewis, pilot coordinator and researcher Nina van den Berg, and student assistant Twan Tromp.
+The pilot is led by programme makers Kirsten Krans & Dirk Bruinsma, researcher/trainer Ferdinand Lewis, pilot coordinator and researcher Nina van den Berg, and student assistant Twan Tromp.

 Steering Committee